Emir Miray Köksal

-Emir Miray Köksal (born 18 October 2001) is a Turkish professional footballer who plays as a left back for 52 Orduspor.
+Emir Miray Köksal (born 18 October 2001) is a Turkish professional footballer who plays as a left back for TFF 2.
+Lig club Yeni Mersin İY.

 Professional career

 On 16 April 2020, signed his first professional contract with Fenerbahçe.
 Köksal made his professional debut with Fenerbahçe in a 3-1 Süper Lig win over Çaykur Rizespor on 25 July 2020.